Brand identity and influencer marketing strategy for clothing brands

 Let me start with why it goes wrong, because the patterns are consistent:

-Reach without relevance.
+REACH without relevance.
 A creator with 500,000 followers who are interested in general lifestyle content is worth almost nothing to a niche fitness apparel brand.
 A creator with 8,000 followers who are all competitive cyclists is worth a great deal.
-The math of reach without relevance is brutal: even with a 0.5% click-through rate, 500,000 followers gives you 2,500 clicks — but if only 5% of those are actually interested in your category, you're paying for 2,500 clicks to get 125 qualified visitors.
+The math of REACH without relevance is brutal: even with a 0.5% click-through rate, 500,000 followers gives you 2,500 clicks.
+But if only 5% of those are actually interested in your category, you're paying for 2,500 clicks to get 125 qualified visitors.
 That's an expensive way to get 125 visitors.

 One-off posts.
 A single Instagram post from an influencer disappears from most followers' feeds within 48 hours and fades from memory within a week.
-The brands that get real, lasting results from influencer marketing build ongoing relationships — creators who genuinely use and love the product and integrate it into their content consistently over time.
+The brands that get real, lasting results from influencer marketing build ongoing relationships, creators who genuinely use and love the product and integrate it into their content consistently over time.

 Inauthentic fit.
 Nothing kills a clothing brand partnership faster than a creator who clearly doesn't actually wear the brand.
 Their audience can tell.
 A fashion influencer posting about combat sports gear when they've never trained a day in their life lands with all the authenticity of a pharmaceutical ad.
 Fit matters more than size.